TZstatsADS/Spring2021-Project2-group8/doc/a_note_on_contributions.md

 ---
 Sample project README statement.

-Project xxx

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Project2 Shiny App Development

+Team members: Yiwen Fang, Hao Hu, Daizy Lam, Chuanchuan Liu, Zhihang Xia

-Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%
+Summary: In this project, we developed a shiny app to show the COVID-19 data in NYC by building the heat map and intuitive charts, and also provided available vaccine sites.

-[Contribution Statement] AB, CD, EF and GH designed the study.
-AB and CD developed baseline classification model for evaluation.
-EF and GH explored feature engineering for improving the baseline model.
-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
-All team members contributed to the GitHub repository and prepared the presentation.
-All team members approve our work presented in our GitHub repository including this contribution statement.
+[Contribution Statement]
+All group members designed the project together.
+Yiwen did the "map" tab and combined all the code; Zhihang did the "time series" tab and did the presentation; Daizy did the "home page" tab and "rate analysis" tab; Chuanchuan did the "count analysis" tab and "about" tab; Hao did the "vaccine" tab.
+All group members contributed to the Github repository and presentation preparation.
+All group members equally contributed to the improvement of the project.